termux/termux-gui/Protocol.md

     - Additional values: selected: The id of the now selected RadioButton
   - itemselected: When a Item is selected in a Spinner / a tab clicked in TabLayout
     - Additional values: selected: The item as a String, or null if no item was selected, or the tab id that was selected for TabLayout.
-  - input: Send from EditText where you set the input to blocked
-  - cut: Send from EditText where you set the input to blocked
-  - paste: Send from EditText where you set the input to blocked
   - text: Send when the Text of the View changed, even when the text was changed with setText.
     - Additional values: text: The new text of the view
   - back: Send when you set an Activity to intercept the back button press and the back button is pressed.
 No id, since it originates from the Activity.